 This trailhead is at the crest of the Barker Pass road, in a parking lot on the east side of the road.
 The TRTA sign at Barker Pass, for the northbound Pacific Crest Trail and Tahoe Rim Trail.

-The Powderhorn Trailhead has a standard GCW trailhead sign, and a trail sign.
 This trailhead is on the Barker Pass Road, 1.6 miles west of Barker Pass Trailhead.
 The road segment between Barker Pass Trailhead and this trailhead is deteriorating, and passenger cars must drive carefully to navigate it.
 There is parking space at the junction of Road 3-4, which eliminates the roughest 0.3 miles.
-Note: As of 2014-08-09, both the trailhead sign and the trail sign are missing.
+Note: The trailhead sign is missing.
+The trail sign has been replaced.

 There is no indication of this trailhead.
 The trail starts just before the rough 4WD road (14N09A) takes its last steep descent to Grayhorse Creek, as a vague path to the left.
 The road into this point is mostly high clearance, but deteriorates to required 4WD just the before the trailhead, and then the steep descent to the reservoir.
 Note: I maintained the trail in 2019, so it is easier to see, but the trailhead is still obscure and unsigned.